 It’s never too late: healing from emotional neglect

 It’s true that we can’t change what happened, but that doesn’t mean we can’t make up for much of it.

 Healing from neglect isn’t about blaming (although we may go through some necessary anger), but understanding what happened, how it impacted you, and most importantly what you can do now to help complete your own development.
 Those deficits are not permanent defects, but rather places that need attention.

-If any of this sounds familiar and you haven’t read my book, check out The Emotionally Absent Mother, now in its 5th printing.
+If any of this sounds familiar and you haven’t read my book, check out The Emotionally Absent Mother, now in its second edition.
 It’s available through most places that books are sold.